 F-35 Fighter Jet: The Future of Autonomous Warfare?
-Are Pilots Becoming Redundant? - YaNoticias
+Are Pilots Becoming Redundant? - YANoticias

 As AI-driven systems take a more prominent role in military aviation, several implications arise:

-– Reduction in Human Risk: Autonomous systems minimize the need for pilots in dangerous situations, potentially saving lives.
+– Reduction in Human Risk: Autonomous systems minimise the need for pilots in dangerous situations, potentially saving lives.

 – Cost Efficiency: Reduced human involvement can lead to lower operational costs.